Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v16-1.md

 Since [SerializationId](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.SerializationId) is a better property to use than `Name` for serialization purposes, although `Name` can still be used, we have updated the constructors for both [ToolWindow](xref:@ActiproUIRoot.Controls.Docking.ToolWindow) and [DocumentWindow](xref:@ActiproUIRoot.Controls.Docking.DocumentWindow) that used to accept a `Name` parameter to switch that parameter to assign the [SerializationId](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.SerializationId) property instead.

 The only real negative side effect of this is that an indexer of the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[ToolWindows](xref:@ActiproUIRoot.Controls.Docking.DockSite.ToolWindows) and [DocumentWindows](xref:@ActiproUIRoot.Controls.Docking.DockSite.DocumentWindows) collections works off of `Name`.
-Since that property won't be set directly any more by using the constructor that used to set it, indexer calls off those collections may return a null value unless you manually set the `Name` property on each docking window instance.
+Since that property won't be set directly any more by using the constructor that used to set it, indexer calls off those collections may return a `null` value unless you manually set the `Name` property on each docking window instance.

 ### Programmatic Layout Updates Don't Work Until Loaded

 Sometimes docking windows are programmatically added to a layout (via opening, docking, layout loading, etc.) within the contructor of a root element like a `Window` or `UserControl` after its `InitializeComponent` method executes.
-In situations like this, the code to add the docking windows to the layout needs to be performed at or after the time that root element's `Loaded` event fires.
+In situations like this, the code to add the docking windows to the layout needs to be performed at or after the time that root element's `Loaded` event is raised.

 When the root element has loaded, that means that all the templates of the control hierarchy within the dock site have been properly loaded and applied as well.
 The dock site and its features are then ready for programmatic interaction.